-Tips for keeping acrylamide to a minimum Keep cooking times as short as possible.
+Tips for keeping acrylam ide to a minimum General Keep cooking times as short as possible.
 Cook food until it is golden brown, but not too dark.
-Large, thick pieces of food contain less acrylamide. th top/bottom heating at max.
-200 °C. th hot air at max.
-180 °C.

-Tips for keeping acrylamide to a minimum Biscuits With top/bottom heating at max.
+Large, thick pieces of food contain less acrylamide.
+Baking With top/bottom heating at max.
+200 °C. With hot air at max.
+180 °C. Biscuits With top/bottom heating at max.
 190 °C. With hot air at max.
 170 °C. Egg or egg yolk reduces the production of acrylamide.
 Oven chips Spread out a single layer evenly on the baking tray.
 Cook at least 400 g at once on a baking tray so that the chips do not dry out.